Tennis: Sabalenka ends Indian Wells hoodoo with epic victory over Rybakina

 - list 4 of 4Spain vs Argentina ‘Finalissima’ match in Qatar cancelled because of war

-Rybakina, a two-time Grand Slam champion, dominated the opening exchanges of the first set, breaking Sabalenka to surge into a 4-2 lead and exploiting the Belarusian’s backhand to close it out.
+A two-time Grand Slam champion, Rybakina dominated the opening exchanges of the first set, breaking Sabalenka to surge into a 4-2 lead and exploiting the Belarusian’s backhand to close it out.
 It was the first time Sabalenka had dropped a set in the tournament.

 The second set began no more comfortably, with Sabalenka letting out an audible yell as Rybakina broke her in the opening game.
-But the four-time Grand Slam champion dug deep, responding with a love hold to level at 1-1, and gradually turned the tide.
+But the four-time Belarusian Grand Slam champion dug deep, responding with a love hold to level at 1-1, and gradually turned the tide.

-A second break in the fourth game gave Sabalenka a commanding 4-1 lead, and although Rybakina pressed, the Belarusian’s intensity proved too much, as she took the set with four aces and conceded nine unforced errors to Rybakina’s 13.
+A second break in the fourth game gave Sabalenka a commanding 4-1 lead, and although Rybakina pressed, the Belarusian’s intensity proved too much as she took the set with four aces and conceded nine unforced errors to Rybakina’s 13.

 The decider was a match in itself.
 Sabalenka broke early to lead 3-1, only for Rybakina to claw back, level at 5-5 and take the lead for the first time in the set.
-Sabalenka responded immediately to force a tiebreak, where the score reached 6-6 before she pulled clear to seal it 8-6.
+Sabalenka responded immediately to force a tiebreak, where the score reached 6-6, before she pulled clear to seal it at 8-6.

 With that final point, Sabalenka dropped to her knees – the relief of a champion who had waited three years and endured three finals to finally get her hands on the trophy.

 “I want to congratulate Elena.
 I know we’ll face each other many more times,” Sabalenka said before receiving the trophy.
-“Thanks to everyone who made this tournament possible – it is truly a tennis paradise.
+“Thanks to everyone who made this tournament possible.
+It is truly a tennis paradise.
 I’m always happy to come here every year and thank God I got this trophy.”

-The win caps an extraordinary week for the 27-year-old, who arrived in the Coachella Valley having recently got engaged to her Brazilian fiancee Georgios Frangulis.
+The win caps an extraordinary week for the 27-year-old, who arrived in the Coachella Valley having recently got engaged to her Brazilian fiancée, Georgios Frangulis.

 “This is a dream come true.
-I want to thank my team for always being there, and my fiancee – what a week!
+I want to thank my team for always being there, and my fiancée – what a week!
 Getting a puppy, getting engaged, and winning a title.
 I’ll remember it for the rest of my life,” she added.

 With their rivalry set to define the women’s game for years to come, Sabalenka now has the edge with a 9-7 head-to-head lead.
 Both players are separated by one ranking place – Rybakina’s run to the final will lift her to number two in next week’s rankings.